SpaceVim/SpaceVim/docs/api/vim/highlight.md

 ## Intro

-vim#highlight API provides some besic functions and values for getting and setting highlight info.
+vim#highlight API provides some basic functions and values for getting and setting highlight info.

 ## Functions